MthsBttgr/raytracer/README.md

 The u and v vectors are used to define our "image plane".
 This is where we will later lay out all the pixels.
 The w vector points towards the camera origin.
 The distance from the camera origin to the image plane is called the focal distance.
 In my program the focal distance is the same as the focus distance, which is the distance from the camera sensor too where everything is in perfect focus.
 That means the image plane is where everything is in perfect focus.
 In a real world camera, the focal distance and focus distance are obviously very different, because the lense can't extend to the object it is focusing on, but in the virtual world we aren't limited by what is physically impossible.

 Now we need to "shape" the the camera.
-We need an aspect ratio ie. the ratio between the width of the camera and the height.
+For this we need an aspect ratio ie. the ratio between the width of the camera and the height, and the field of view.
 I have gone with a classic 16:9 aspect ratio, though this is easy to change.
-From the aspect ratio we can calculate the amount of vertical pixels from the amount of horizontal pixels and vice versa.
-The aspect ratio will come into further use a little later.

 Field of view, fov, describes the visual angle from edge to edge.
 Basically how much we can see.
 A small fov makes it so we can only see a small part of the scene, giving the effect that the camera is zoomed in, and a large fov gives the reverse effect.
 The fov is different depending on whether you are measuring from the top and bottom edges of the view plane or the left and right edges.
 I am using vertical fov, vfov, in the program ie. the angle between the top and bottom edges.
-I define it in degrees, but convert it too radians in the program.
-From the vfov we can shape the camera, because we can figure out the virtual height of the camera, and from that height we can get the width from the aspect ratio.
+Now, through a bit of math we can "shape" the camera:
 ![image](https://github.com/MthsBttgr/raytracer/assets/94607744/e4d66b7e-87b8-4a1e-8149-820475b62b05)
-h is equal to half the height of the camera. h is luckily easy to calculate with just a bit of trigonomitri:
+h is equal to half the height of the camera. h is easy to calculate with just a bit of trigonomitri:
 ```math
 h = \tan{({vfov \over 2})} \cdot focusDistance
 ```
 ```math
 cameraHeight = 2h
 ```
-From there it is easy to calculate the width aswell:
 ```math
 cameraWidth = aspectRatio \cdot cameraHeight
 ```